-Information to support residents and businesses in preparation for the United Kingdom exiting the EU, more commonly known as 'Brexit'.
+Information to support residents and businesses during the negotiation period between the United Kingdom (UK) and the European Union (EU).

 Information for residents